-The normal flow of events for a voter in the election process is:
+The normal order of events for a voter in the election process is as follows:

 Before these ballots are counted, the municipal clerk must check with the Division of Elections to see if the person is registered to vote.
 If the person is registered, the ballot is counted.
 If the person is not registered to vote in the municipality, the ballot is not opened and is not counted.
 Send a letter to the person explaining why the ballot was not counted.

 The polls must remain open until the closing time stated in your local ordinance.
-(This is usually 8:00 PM).
-When the polls close, the election supervisor, or clerk, announces, “The polls for the general municipal election are now closed.”
+This is usually 8:00 PM, but check your own local ordinances to be sure.
+When the polls close, the election supervisor announces, “The polls for the general municipal election are now closed.”
 From that point on, only voters waiting in line may cast ballots.
 If no one is waiting, the polls are closed immediately.

 After the polls have closed and everyone who was in line has voted, the ballots are counted as follows: